muswilam/rest-api/readme.md

     3. Once we added the ApiVersioning to the ConfigureServices it will accept api-version 1.0 by default in query string (if not passed it it will response with bad request ).
+    4. Tag old controller version that we have to remove it as Deprecated.
+        Once calling that api it will show in the header that it's deprecated.
+        Deprecated means: it's gonna be removed soon and it won't be used anymore.